coliff/bootstrap-show-password-toggle/README.md

 ## Known Issues

-- Edge (Chromium) has a native 'show-password' toggle icon.
-We could use user-agent sniffing to disable this script for this browser.
 - If the browser autofills the password input then the user-agent will apply `background-image: none !important`.
 - The password input requires the use of the `required` attribute.
 This is so the background-image is not displayed when the input is empty.
 (It'd be great if browsers supported the [:blank pseudo-selector](https://developer.mozilla.org/en-US/docs/Web/CSS/:blank)!